RunestoneInteractive/thinkcspy/_sources/Studios/bubble-sort.rst

 Walkthrough
 -----------

-For the walkthrough, we'll write a function that takes two parameters: a sorted list and a new number.
+For the walkthrough, we'll write a function that takes two parameters: a sorted list of numbers and a new number.
 The function should return a new list that is the result of inserting the new number into the sorted list in the correct, sorted order.

 .. activecode:: bubble_sort_walkthrough